d1618033/python-redfish-utility/docs/slate/source/includes/_macrocommandsandscripts.md

-# Macro Commands and Script Examples
+# Use case Examples and Macro Commands

 The command catalog provided by the RESTful Interface Tool enables a wide variety of options to manipulate and work with the server.
 Multiple commands chained together have the potential to provide higher-level functionality and meet any needs that arise depending on the task at hand.
 Some of the more common commands, such as the `bootorder` command, have already been built into the command catalog.
-The `bootorder` example below shows how the available commands in the command catalog can be combined to manipulate the order of boot devices:
+The `bootorder` example below shows how the available commands in the command catalog can be combined to manipulate the order of boot devices.

 ## Changing Bootorder example